vlad17/princeton-cos418-review/2pc/README.md

 (2) If one person aborts, *no one* commits.

 **Liveness**:
-(1) If there are no failures and A and B can commit, then the action should commit.
+(1) If there are no failures and all (arbitrary number) replices can commit, then the action should commit.
 (2) If there are failures, reach a conclusion as soon as possible.

 ## Commit Request Phase